JonasErtl/LaserShooter/README.md

 ## Server Communication
 The transport of data happens between the pi and a more powerful computer.
 The server and client programms can be found in the `Communication` Directory but are not called from there.
 The client program is startet at the same time as the FaceRecogniton starts.
 The server is started together with the Servo Movement program.

+## Coordinate Conversion
+This is a program which is supposed to convert the left hand based coordinate system into a center based one, which the servos can work with.